dangerdev004/setup-ubuntu/README.md

-# Setup-for-debian-ubuntu
+# Setup up file for Ubuntu
-Script for installing programs on debian/ubuntu based distros WARNING ppa will not work on debian
+Script for installing programs on Ubuntu based distros